NorthTown Mall (Spokane, Washington): History

-Planning for the shopping center began in early 1950 when Joe Albertson began discussing the possibility of opening an Albertsons supermarket on the side.
+Planning for the shopping center began in early 1950 when Joe Albertson began discussing the possibility of opening an Albertsons supermarket on the site.
 Shortly after the store's opening in 1951, Albertson and his agent, E.D.
 McCarthy began planning a shopping center, and they secured options on more land.
 McCarthy named the proposed center Northtown and quickly received interest from Woolworth and W. T. Grant about opening large stores at the center.
 After convincing Travelers Life Insurance to commit to substantial loans, H. Halvorson Inc. began construction of Northtown and it was completed in 1955.

 In June 1959, Sears confirmed plans to build a 208000 sqft department store at the shopping center.
 At the same time, Northtown officials revealed plans for a big remodel that would include a 30000 sqft expansion of the Albertsons store and 110000 sqft of new retail space.
 Sears completed its 13-acre site and opened in June 1961.

 Spokane-based The Crescent confirmed plans to open a 90000 sqft department store at the shopping center in December 1961.
 With 38 tenants ready for business, Northtown opened with a grand opening celebration on March 29, 1962.
 The Crescent opened its store at the shopping center in mid-July.
 After completion, Northtown featured 41 tenants and employed more than 1,300 people.

 In 1976, W. T. Grant closed following a nationwide liquidation of the chain.
 The former W. T. Grant store was converted into the Northtown Mini-Mall, which featured several small retail shops.

 In 1983, Northtown received a facelift and was converted to an enclosed shopping center.
 The project also added 17,000 sqft of new space east of The Crescent store.